suffolklibraries/sljekyll/_libraries/bury-st-edmunds-library.md

 branch-display-space: Space available for table top or banner displays in internal and external foyer.
 Public notice board also available.
 breadcrumb: y
 branch-news: 'The library will close at 1pm on Christmas Eve.'
+branch-other-facilities: 'Board Games available to borrow - see the <a href="/assets/pdf/bury-board-games.pdf">Bury board games information sheet</a> (PDF) for further information.'
 ---